 How to Teach the Alphabet

-Learning to recognize letters is the first step to success on the path to reading.
+Learning to recognize letters is one of the first steps to success on the path to reading.
 Often, parents will ask me for tips on how to teach the alphabet.
-In this post, I will share some ideas for teaching the alphabet using multisensory strategies.
+In this post, I will share six ideas for teaching the alphabet using multisensory strategies.